MakerBot Replicator 5th Gen.

 Required 3D Printer Training

 3D printers are used for educational, non-commercial purposes only.
-Users must attend a training certification session on either the MakerBot Replicator, and/or Lulzbot TAZ.
-Sessions are offered weekly: MakerBot Training Certifications are held Mondays from 12:00pm-1:00pm LulzBot TAZ training Certifications Thursdays from 12:00pm-1:00pm.
-Reservations are required and may be made by emailing email@example.com.
+Users must attend a training certification session on either the MakerBot Replicator or Lulzbot TAZ.
+Training sessions will return in November.
 After successful completion of certification, users are able to work independently with the 3D printers.

 Staff do not create 3D models for users, rather are available for consultation, technical support, and to aid users' as they explore and learn the 3D Printing process.